 Focus area courses

-All students must develop a focus area of study, with prior approval from their adviser and the department head.
-The focus area should consist of at least 9 credit hours of graduate study in mechanical engineering and be related to the student’s technical and professional development interests.
-Examples of focus areas include controls, thermo/fluids, and mechanics/design/materials.
+All students must develop a focus area of study, with prior approval from their advisor and the department head.
+The focus area should consist of at least 9 semester credit hours of graduate study in mechanical engineering and be related to the student’s technical and professional development interests.
+Examples of focus areas include controls, materials science, thermo/fluids, and mechanics/design.

-A student also may earn a limited number of credits by doing an independent study with guidance from a member of the graduate faculty.
-Areas for independent study include selected topics in applied mathematics, mechanics, thermo-fluids, and controls.
+Students may earn a limited number of credits by doing an independent study with guidance from a member of the graduate faculty.
+Areas for independent study include selected topics in applied mathematics, analytical mechanics, nonlinear mechanics, fracture mechanics, heat transfer, fluid mechanics, thermodynamics, control systems, optimal control, thermal stresses, composite materials, and biomechanics.

 A faculty-researcher at Rochester Institute of technology has developed a prototype micro device with bio-sensors that can detect the deadly Ebola virus.
 With this type of device, those infected can be treated earlier, and the early detection process can potentially decrease the spread of infections.